valery1707/hugo/content/blog/2015-06-09-running-multiple-applications-in-the-same-tomcat-installation.markdown

 ## Tying it all together

-At this point, it is useful create management scripts that abstract away the environment variables and allows for starting up and shutting down applications individually.
+At this point, it is useful to create management scripts that abstract away the environment variables and allows for starting up and shutting down applications individually.
 The `start.sh` script will be as follows.

 ```bash
 #!/usr/bin/env sh